ohussNJ/Tic-tac-toe/README.md

 # Tic-tac-toe
-* A simple tic-tac-toe game in Java
+* A simple tic-tac-toe game in Java and Python